 The cloud is easy, convenient and reliable (at least up to an extent).
 Saving a file to the cloud at least ensures that you will be able to access it via any computer that has an internet connection.
 That’s how there are now bye-bye to CD-ROMs and Flash drives.

 Now the real story.
 How secure is it?

 The pinpoints of security for the cloud are limited.

 1. Your passwords:

 Passwords can be hacked.
-Well that does not mean that they are not safe, they are vulnerable to a lot of dictionary attacks.
-Now what are dictionary attacks is simple.
-It is cross refrencing your password hash to a set of probabilities from a password dictionary.
+Well, that does not mean that they are not safe, they are vulnerable to a lot of dictionary attacks.
+Now what dictionary attacks is simple.
+It is cross-referencing your password hash to a set of probabilities from a password dictionary.
 Now hackers use dictionaries that can be 15-20 GB of plain text.
 So the first trick is to never use a password that is common and that is breakable.
-Don’t ever resue passwords.
+Don’t ever reuse passwords.